ENSTA Paris and the Institut Polytechnique de Paris

 ENSTA Paris is highly regarded by employers, who rank it in the group of the best engineering schools in France.
 The survey of the graduating class of 2019 revealed that 78% of the students in this class were hired before graduation.

 For the 2018 class, the average gross compensation amounted to €45,500 per year.
 The average starting salary is among the highest among CGE member schools.

 The School pursues a proactive international policy based on the establishment of a stable network of partners, with whom it develops and maintains lasting, regular and reciprocal exchange links.

 The School's policy has a dual objective:

-- To allow international students to train at ENSTA Paris: at the start of the 2019 academic year, 27% of the students enrolled at ENSTA Paris (all programs combined) were international students, of which 26% were enrolled in the engineering course.
+- To allow international students to train at ENSTA Paris: at the start of the 2021 academic year, 28% of the students enrolled at ENSTA Paris (all programs combined) were international students.
 Thus, students of more than 30 nationalities meet daily!
 Know more

 The campus: a unique setting